A Challenging Point: Sharp Teeth

-Stamping to a sharp point presents a particular challenge in our industry.
-The sharper the point, the faster the die wears, and the greater the likelihood of part distortion and burring.
+Stamping to a sharp point presents a unique challenge in our industry.
+The finer the point, the more quickly tooling wears down—and the higher the risk of issues like part distortion, burr formation, and inconsistent tolerances.

 In the past, when we had to make sharp teeth for a can opener, we would stamp the general shape and then come back to shave both sides to form a point.